Black Hole Superradiance of Interacting Multi-Field: Implications on Observations

 \section{Implications on Observations}

 According to Sec.~\ref{sec:free} and Sec.~\ref{sec:sr}, superradiance evolution may change dramatically in the presence of a second field.
 In particular, the superradiant efficiency is typically suppressed if the superradiant field couples to another field even with a very weak coupling strength.
 This effect has important implications on the observational signatures of superradiance, and should be considered in the dark particle searches based on superradiance.
-For instance, in Fig.~\ref{fig:am}, we show the spin of rapid rotating black holes after 10 Gyrs, assuming there are two interacting scalar fields with masses $\mu = 10^{-12} \mathrm{eV}$ and $q=0.1$.
+For instance, in Fig.~\ref{fig:am}, we show the spin of rapid rotating black holes after $10^7$ yrs and 10 Gyrs, assuming there are two interacting scalar fields with masses $\mu = 10^{-12} \mathrm{eV}$ and $q=0.1$.
 Depending on the coupling strength, we find the mass-spin distribution can be quite different from the case of a single free field.
+In particular, the spin measurements from gravitational wave observation GW190517~\cite{LIGOScientific:2021usb} disfavor scalar fields with mass $\sim 10^{-12}~\rm{eV}$~\cite{Aswathi:2025nxa}.
+Our results indicate that such scalar fields could still be in consistent with the GW190517, if they interact with other fields, cf. Fig.~\ref{fig:am}.

-Even with a sufficient growth of the cloud, the existence of the other fields can change the evolution of the cloud, including its maximum mass, decay rate and lifetime, and hence leads to different gravitational wave signals comparing to the single field case.
+Even with a sufficient growth of the cloud, the existence of the other fields can change the evolution of the cloud, including its maximum mass, decay rate and lifetime, and hence leads to different gravitational wave signals compared to the single-field case.
 These effects should be taken into account in when searching for dark particles with black hole superradiance.